santiment/academy/src/docs/sanapi/index.md

 ## How to access the API

-Information how to access the API can be found [here](/sanapi/accessing-the-api).
+Instructions on how to access the API can be found [here](/sanapi/accessing-the-api).

 ## Metrics

-Information how to explore and fetch the available metrics can be found [here](/sanapi/fetching-metrics).
+You can find information on how to explore and fetch the available metrics [here](/sanapi/fetching-metrics).

-## Supported blockchains
+## Supported Blockchains

-Information about the supported blockchains can be found on [this page](/sanapi/supported-blockchains) .
+You can find information about the blockchains we support on our [Supported Blockchains page](/sanapi/supported-blockchains).

 ## Rate Limits

-The [rate limits page](/sanapi/rate-limits) describes how are the API calls counted and the rate limits applied.
+The [Rate Limits Page](/sanapi/rate-limits) provides detailed information on how API calls are counted and how rate limits are applied.

 ## Complexity

-Each API query can fetch only a limited amount of data points.
-The [complexity page](/sanapi/complexity) describe how complexity analysis decides whether a given query will be executed or will be rejected.
+Each API query has a limit to the amount of data points it can fetch.
+The [Complexity Page](/sanapi/complexity) provides a detailed explanation on how complexity analysis determines whether a given query will be executed or rejected.

 ## Glossary

-The meaning of some of the terms used on this page can be found in the dedicated [glossary page](/glossary).
+You can find the definitions of some terms used on this page in our dedicated [glossary page](/glossary).